Barclays shares rise as Walker comes in to clean up

 "This will be good for Barclays and good for the City of London," Jubb added.

-Walker has been offered a three-year term to spearhead the bank's recovery efforts and will find the tasks of cutting pay, improving business culture and picking a new CEO bold enough to change strategy at the top of his agenda.
+Walker has been offered a three-year term to spearhead the bank's recovery efforts, with the tasks of cutting pay, improving culture and picking a new CEO bold enough to change strategy at the top of his agenda, analysts said.

-"I sat in many meetings with him where we would debate the appropriate way of doing business.
-And his view always is that reputation and integrity go far beyond short-term profit," said Jonathan Chenevix-Trench, who succeeded Walker as chairman of Morgan Stanley International in 2004.
+"This appointment is another positive step in the right direction for the company as it continues its fight back from the aftermath of the Libor scandal," said Gary Greenwood at Shore Capital.

-Barclays shares were up 2.5 percent at 1135 GMT, the strongest performer in the European bank index .SX7P, which was down 0.1 percent.
+By 0931 GMT Barclays shares were up 3.9 percent, the strongest performer in the European bank index .SX7P, which was down 0.2 percent.

 Barclays said late on Thursday that Walker would become a director at the start of September and take the chairman's seat two months later.